 The two pump and treat systems are designed to remove and treat perched groundwater, provide hydraulic control of plume movement away from Pantex, and reduce its saturated thickness to lessen the potential for impacted perched groundwater to migrate to the drinking water aquifer below it.
 The systems were designed to remove and treat perched groundwater and reuse the treated water for beneficial use.
-The SEPTS was originally designed for injection of the treated water back into the perched zone.
-However, this injection capability was not used in 2016.
+The SEPTS has the capability to inject the treated water back into the perched aquifer when beneficial use is not possible.
+Operational priorities for the pump and treat systems emphasize beneficial use of water.